14th February 2019

 What is neutering?

-Your cat or dog will undergo different operations when they are neutered, depending on whether they’re male or female.
+Your dog will undergo different operations when they are neutered, depending on whether they’re male or female.

 - Males are castrated, which means their testicles are removed.

-- Females are spayed, where the ovaries and uterus (womb) is removed.
+- Females are spayed, where the ovaries and uterus (womb) are removed.

-These operations are performed under general anaesthesia and pets will be carefully monitored after surgery.
-Dogs and cats might experience some discomfort following the surgery, but they will be giving painkillers to control this, and they’ll be back to normal in no time at all.
+These operations are performed under general anaesthesia and pets will be carefully monitored during and after surgery.
+Dogs might experience some discomfort following the surgery, but they will be given painkillers to control this, and they’ll be back to normal in no time at all.

 There are quite a lot of reasons why getting your pet neutering is a good idea.
 Here’s just a few:

-- It can prevent your pet from developing serious health issues in the future, like certain cancers of pyometra, a serious infection in the uterus.
+- Importantly it can prevent your canine companion from developing serious health issues in the future, like certain cancers or pyometra, a serious infection in the uterus.
+In dogs, neutering greatly reduces the risk of mammary (breast) cancers occurring as well.

-- Female pets won’t have seasons which means you don’t have to worry about the mess and annoying behaviour that come with it.
+- Female dogs won’t have seasons which means you don’t have to worry about the mess and temperamental behaviour caused by hormonal changes.

-Dogs can be neutered from six months old, and some vets recommend letting a female dog have their first season before neutering.
+Dogs can be neutered within their first year from six months old, and some vets recommend letting a female dog have their first season before neutering.
 This is something you can discuss with your vet and they will be able to come up with the best neutering plan for your pet.

-What happens to my pet after they’re neutered?
+What happens to my dog after they’re neutered?

-Some people worry that getting their dog neutered will change their personality or help resolve some behavioural issues, this isn’t true.
-There might be a change in some extreme behaviours that are hormone-fuelled, like roaming, mounting, fighting or spraying urine.
+There might be a change in some extreme behaviours that are hormone-fuelled, like roaming, mounting or fighting.

 How much does neutering cost?